dfrag-tv/vrs-event-announcements/anzc-lan-nov-2025-rulebook.md

 DFRAG Media Group maintains a commercial engagement with **OPUSV Tech Group**.
 CEO Michael Carmody also owns **Mindfreak**.

+One participating player, Elijah "Coach" Parnell, performs casual social media and community management services for the Tournament Operator (DFRAG Media Group) on a contractor basis.
+This arrangement involves occasional paid work and does not include employment, management responsibilities, competitive decision-making authority, or influence over tournament operations.

+This relationship is disclosed in accordance with Section 5.3 (Potential Conflicts of Interest) of the Counter-Strike Tournament Operation Requirements.
+It has been reported to Valve and will be publicly available for transparency.

 ---

 ## Admin Discretion